maneu96/SupplyChainTracker/README.md

     Solidity - 0.8.12 (solc-js)
     Node v18.16.0

+Instructions:

-Fixed Accounts were used for testing purpuses.
+1- Fixed Accounts were used for testing purpuses.
 If ganache-cli is run with this command, the accounts for the actors can be hard-coded into the (given the fact that metamask is not allowing, at the moment, access to the addresses of its user's wallets, unless it is the one in the selection: